MadhushreeKunder/CORAL-UI/README.md

     1. Download the CSS file by clicking on download button and use it in your projects OR
     2. Copy and paste in HTML file: <link rel="stylesheet" type="text/css" href="https://coral-ui.netlify.app/styles.css">
+	3. Copy html code-snipper of required component and use it.

 ![image](https://user-images.githubusercontent.com/65384355/143438677-16d8ae4c-3882-450c-b8b2-d0931970540b.png)